nuagenetworks/monostack-example/README.md

     $ pip install git+https://github.com/nuagenetworks/bambou.git
     $ pip install git+https://github.com/nuagenetworks/monolithe.git

-Pull the docker following images:
+Pull the docker following images (so the rest will be faster):

     $ docker pull monolithe/garuda
     $ docker pull monolithe/specsdirector-client
     $ docker pull monolithe/specsdirector-server
+    $ docker pull redis
+    $ docker pull mongo

-Get a GitHub Token:
+Generate a GitHub Token:

     $ open https://github.com/settings/tokens/new

 Leave all the default values, click on `generate`.
-Copy the token somewhere (**you won't be able to see it again if you close the page**).
+Copy the token somewhere

+> You won't be able to see it again if you close the page, so keep it somewhere.

-## Install and run the Monolithe Specifications Director
+## Monolithe Specifications Director

+### Installation

 Get the docker-compose file for the Specifications Director: